jbrukh/craigsuck/README.md

     ./craigsuck "http://newyork.craigslist.org/brk/aap/"

 To change the output format, you can specify it using the `--format` option.
-Format is given in Python style, with `link`, `title`, or `date` as possible parameters.
+Format is given in Python templates style, with `link`, `title`, or `date` as possible parameters.

-    ./craigsuck --format "%(date)s - %(title)s" "http://newyork.craigslist.org/brk/aap/"
+    ./craigsuck --format "${date} - ${title}" "http://newyork.craigslist.org/brk/aap/"

 See `--help` for details.